 10am-4pm daily (except Christmas Day, New Year's Day and Good Friday).

 7am–6.30pm 15 October–14 March (summer)

 Please remember dogs must be on a leash at all times.

 Daisy Hill Koala Centre is located in Daisy Hill Regional Park, approximately 25km south of Brisbane.

 If travelling south from Brisbane on the Pacific Motorway:

-- turn right onto Daisy Hill Road, and continue to the Daisy Hill Conservation Park.
+- turn left into Daisy Hill Road, and continue to the Daisy Hill Regional Park.